Richmond Hospital: Facilities and amenities

 Richmond Hospital is the only hospital in Richmond, British Columbia, and is a large community hospital with 200 beds serving the needs of residents in Richmond, Delta, as well as travelers using the Vancouver International Airport and BC Ferries.
 It is a teaching hospital affiliated with the University of British Columbia.
 The Emergency Department is classified as a Level 3 trauma centre, opens 24/7, and sees more than 50,000 patients annually.
 The hospital can provide most of the medical and surgical care for its patients.
 Some patients requiring highly specialized care would need to be transferred to tertiary care facilities in Vancouver.
 Richmond Hospital has transfer agreements and policies with Vancouver General Hospital, St. Paul's Hospital, British Columbia's Children's Hospital, and BC Women's Hospital and Health Centre.

 In addition to an established inpatient psychiatry unit and outpatient psychiatry services, a Psychiatric Emergency Unit was completed in March 2009 for short-term admission of psychiatric patients in crisis.

 In September 2009, the new $6.5 million birth centre opened.
 It features 15 private maternity care rooms, a six-bed Neonatal Intensive Care Unit and a maternity-specific operating room and recovery area.

 On April 8, 2009, the provincial government announced a $10 million upgrade package for RH.
 These renovations were completed in April 2011 and include a 2000 sqft expansion and upgrade to the Emergency Department ($4.9 million), expansion of ambulatory surgical services ($2.9 million) and an expansion and upgrade of the Sterile Processing Department ($2.4 million).

 Non-medical amenities and enhancements include a large atrium inside the main entrance where one can find a Starbucks and a gift shop.
 There is a cafeteria on the second floor.
 There are several well-maintained gardens on the hospital property.
 The hospital is right beside Minoru Park which has many footpaths, trees and several small lakes.

 In April 2014, work began on a $2 million renovation to the atrium area inside the main hospital entrance.
 It is funded almost entirely by the Milan and Maureen Ilich Foundation and scheduled for completion in August 2014.
 The Westminster Health Centre building and the renovated atrium area will be renamed the Milan Ilich Pavilion.
 The reconfigured space will become a hub for information and services and include a new admitting desk, a dedicated family and patient centre and a simpler way-finding strategy.
 There will even be an expansion of the existing Starbucks outlet.

-During the COVID-19 pandemic, parking at Richmond Hospital became free for staff and visitors starting April 1, 2020.